google/ExoPlayer/guide.md

 ### Attaching the player to a view ###

-The ExoPlayer library provides a `SimpleExoPlayerView`, which encapsulates a `PlaybackControlView` and a `Surface` onto which video is rendered.
-A `SimpleExoPlayerView` can be included in your application's layout xml.
+The ExoPlayer library provides a `PlayerView`, which encapsulates a `PlayerControlView` and a `Surface` onto which video is rendered.
+A `PlayerView` can be included in your application's layout xml.
 Binding the player to the view is as simple as:

 {% highlight java %}
-// Bind the player to the view. simpleExoPlayerView.setPlayer(player);
+// Bind the player to the view. playerView.setPlayer(player);
 {% endhighlight %}

 If you require fine-grained control over the player controls and the `Surface` onto which video is rendered, you can set the player's target `SurfaceView`, `TextureView`, `SurfaceHolder` or `Surface` directly using `SimpleExoPlayer`'s `setVideoSurfaceView`, `setVideoTextureView`, `setVideoSurfaceHolder` and `setVideoSurface` methods respectively.
-You can use `PlaybackControlView` as a standalone component, or implement your own playback controls that interact directly with the player. `setTextOutput` and `setId3Output` can be used to receive caption and ID3 metadata output during playback.
+You can use `PlayerControlView` as a standalone component, or implement your own playback controls that interact directly with the player. `setTextOutput` and `setId3Output` can be used to receive caption and ID3 metadata output during playback.